Placidus-Ali/intermediate_projects/3MTT_Projects/ReadMe.md

-Here is the link make heart Disease Prediction
+Here is the link to check if you have Heart Disease or not.
+Good luck

 https://predictheart-disease.streamlit.app/